How to Prepare for a Data Analyst Interview in 2024

 4. How customers are acquired

 Answering these questions will also help you direct your attention to the types of questions to study.
-You can look for analytics case study questions that are similar to the types of problems you’ll be facing, as well as SQL questions that ask you to write queries that pull the types of metrics you expect to pull.
+You can look for analytics case study questions that are similar to the types of problems you’ll be facing, as well as SQL questions that ask you to write queries that pull the types of metrics you expect to work with.

 What Questions to Study for Data Analyst Interviews